jean-pierreBoth/coreset/README.md

        Badoiu, Czumaj, Indyk, Sohler ICALP 2005
        [indyk](https://people.csail.mit.edu/indyk/fl.pdf)

+The first algorithm is used a [$\alpha$,$\beta$] approximation used in the coreset construction described in the second reference.
-       This algorithm highlights the progress made by the 2 first as it requires an order of magnitude more cpu.
+The third  highlights the progress made by the 2 first as it requires an order of magnitude more cpu.

+A weighted k-median is also provided to run on weighted points produced in the coreset construction.

 ## Examples